Avaiga/taipy-getting-started/steps/explain_md/step_5_GUI_pipeline.md

 `<|Text displayed on button|button|on_action=fct_name_called_when_pressed|>`

-A chart control has been added to the markdown to see if the predictions seem correct.
+A chart control can be found at the end of the markdown to see if the predictions seem correct.
 The chart creates two traces: the historical values and the predicted values.

 ```python
 import numpy as np